-Landscaping with minimal water or only the moisture nature provides was dubbed “xeriscaping” a few decades back and the term has caught on.
+Drought tolerant landscape designs with minimal water or only the moisture nature provides was dubbed “xeriscaping” a few decades back and the term has caught on.
 The word comes from combining the Greek word for “dry” and “landscaping.”
 Thought to have originated with the water-conscious experts at Denver Water, the city’s municipal water provider, the term has seen growing use over the last few drought-burdened seasons.
-The principles of xeriscape landscaping are principles dear to organic gardeners’ hearts.
-Soil improvement, mulching and wise planning are all part of the successful xeriscape.
+The principles of xeriscaping are the primary elements dear to organic gardeners’ hearts.
+Soil improvement, mulching and wise planning are all part of successful xeriscape design.
 Proper watering is key.
-And the rewards include savings on water bills (or protecting your well’s ground water supply) as well as healthy, rewarding, easy-to-maintain lawns and gardens.
+And the rewards include savings on water bills (or protecting your well’s groundwater supply) as well as healthy, rewarding, easy-to-maintain lawns and gardens.

 The practice of xeriscaping, a child of the mountain West, is spreading across the suburbs of the Midwest and South as this season’s severe drought challenges gardeners and landscapers across the country.
 In doing so, it’s also spreading organic gardening practices to those who never saw fit to use them before.
 Of course, this can only be a good thing for our environment, for our families, and the future of gardening.